 Amateur Photographer verdict

-With phase detection AF and 19 cross type focus points, it acquires focus faster, while an articulating touchscreen and its full HD video capabilities make the 70D more versatile and worthy contender
+With phase detection AF and 19 cross type focus points, it acquires focus faster.
+An articulating touchscreen and full HD video capabilities make the 70D more versatile and a worthy contender.

 Pros